harrytodd/CliqueOps/README.md

 ## The App

-Myself and one other took the lead in this project In order to work coherently as a team we first all worked on the backend together, as we will all need to know what it does when it comes to developing our seperate frontend features.
+Myself and one other took the lead in this project.
+In order to work coherently as a team, we first all worked on the backend together - as we will all need to know what it does when it comes to developing our seperate frontend features.
 Also, as this was all of our first time developing a backend with no guidance, we thought it would be best if we all did it together in order to get a better understanding overall.

 Once the backend was mostly complete, we split up and set out tasks for each other.
 I carried on working on the backend until it was complete.